PedroReyes/ethernaut/README.md

 Use this bookmarks in order to do a follow up of which functions from a smart contract you already audited:

 ```
-// @audit just for testig
+// @audit just for testing
 // @audit-ok message here
 // @audit-issue issue explained here
 // @audit-info message here